 Expanded Family Leave

 Under the Emergency Family and Medical Leave Expansion Act, employers with fewer than 500 employees must provide employees (who have been employed for at least 30 days) with up to 12 weeks of leave for COVID-19-related needs.
-This leave requirement applies to employees who are unable to work because of a need to care for an individual subject to quarantine, to care for a child whose school is closed or child care provider is unavailable for reasons related to COVID-19, and/or the employee is experiencing substantially similar conditions as specified by the U.S. Department of Health and Human Services.
+This leave requirement applies to employees who are unable to work because of a need to care for a child whose school is closed or child care provider is unavailable for reasons related to COVID-19.
 The first 10 days of expanded family leave are unpaid, but the employee may receive sick pay during this time.
 After the first 10 days, an employee is eligible to receive paid leave, at 2/3 of the employee’s regular pay.
 This paid leave is capped at $200 per day or $10,000 in the aggregate.

 Note: Employers with fewer than 50 employees are eligible for an exemption from the requirements to provide leave to care for a child whose school is closed, or child care is unavailable in cases where the viability of the business is threatened.
 A Department of Labor temporary rule issued April 1 provides guidane on this standard.

 Employers subject to these laws are required to post notices.
 For employees working from home, this notice can be "posted" by emailing these notices to the employees.